 Global Health & Well-being

-Intern with an organization working to bolster health systems in the tropics despite resource constraints and the impact of the COVID-19 pandemic.
+Intern with organizations working to bolster health systems in the tropics despite resource constraints and the impact of the COVID-19 pandemic.

 Please note that SIT will make every effort to maintain its programs as described.
 To respond to emergent situations, like COVID-19, however, SIT may have to change or cancel programs.

-Through this program, you will intern with an organization working on public health issues in Kisumu, Kenya.
+Through this program, you and your group will rotate through weekly internships with organizations working on public health issues in Kisumu, Kenya.
 Internship placements will include Kenya Medical Research Institute (KEMRI)/Centers for Disease Control (CDC) or other government and nongovernmental organizations, such as the County Department of Health, Amani Counselling Center, or the Federation of Women Lawyers in Kenya – Kisumu Chapter.
-The internship will provide you with an opportunity to gain valuable experience in an intercultural workplace, while building the knowledge and skills you’ll need to work in public health.
+These internships will provide you with an opportunity to gain valuable experience in a variety of intercultural workplaces, while building the knowledge and skills you’ll need to work in public health.

 Your program will begin with an introduction to the broader cultural, social, and political context of Kenya, as well as workplace norms and the ethics of interning in another country.
 Your program will be complemented by immersive experiential learning, which will give you opportunities to deepen your knowledge of public health promotion and management in the context of the COVID-19 pandemic in the tropics.

-Asynchronous activities may include seat time at your internship, break-out groups, check-ins with your Academic Director, internship coordinator and your internship mentor, writing progress reports, discussion boards, completing assignments and a final paper, and using audio or video to record reflections on the internship experience.
+Asynchronous activities may include seat time at your internships, break-out groups, check-ins with your academic director, internship coordinator and your internship mentors, writing progress reports, discussion boards, completing assignments, a final paper, and using audio or video to record reflections on the internship experiences.
 Students are required to demonstrate a strong online presence by participating in group discussions, answering questions, and interacting with course participants and staff.